mrizaln/madbfs/README.md

                            (default: 128)
                            (minimum: 64)
-                           (value will be rounded to the next power of 2) -h   --help          show this help message
+                           (value will be rounded to the next power of 2) --port=<n>           set port the server listens on (default: 12345)
+    --no-server          don't launch server
+                           (will still attempt to connect to specified port) (fall back to adb shell calls if connection failed) (useful for debugging the server)
+    -h   --help          show this help message
     --full-help          show full help message (includes libfuse options)
 ```